xibodevelopment/backupwordpress/readme/readme-footer.txt

 == Changelog ==

+### 3.2.3 / 2015-04-01

+* Fixes issue where files where 'cache' files were excluded by default.
+* Updates brazilian portuguese translations.
+* Fixes the issue with the 'no thanks' button in the Support modal and misc JS improvements. props SiamKreative.

 ### 3.2.2 / 2015-03-25

 * Fixes error in manual backups, caused by incorrect plugin version number in class, which is used for the JS script version.